eduvpn/documentation/MULTI_NODE.md

-# Multi Node Setup
+# Introduction

-When you want to scale up your deployment, i.e. have multiple nodes connected with one controller, this document is for you!
+Setting up multiple VPN nodes is one part of making the VPN service "High Available".
+The other is setting up a redundant portal.
+A complete overview of the options can be found [here](HA.md).

-This document will show how to set up multiple nodes.
-The VPN clients will automatically be distributed over the nodes.
+Setting up multiple nodes allows the "load" of the VPN service to be distributed over multiple (virtual) servers and avoid (extensive) downtime when one of the nodes goes down.

 ## Requirements